m3redithw/anomaly-detection-exercises/README.md

 - Even if your data looks normally distributed, remember the risk/reward of such low probability events in the tails.

+### 🔹 Interquartile Range Rule
+- Works for non-normally distributed data

+- Introduced by John Tukey in Exploratory Data Analysis 1977

+- 1.5 IQR Range rule (mild outliers)

+- 3 IQR Range rule (more extreme outliers)

+- This multiplier is a hyperparameter.

+- One method that uses both the 1.5 and 3 multiplers is to identify a band of mild outliers and another band of more extremem outliers.
+    - lower inner fence: **Q1 - 1.5*IQR**
+    - upper inner fence: **Q3 + 1.5*IQR**
+    - lower outer fence: **Q1 - 3*IQR**
+    - upper outer fence: **Q3 + 3*IQR**
 ***
 # 🤖 𝐄𝐱𝐞𝐫𝐜𝐢𝐬𝐞𝐬